R3ddji/b2-reseaux/3/README.md

 ```
 ```
 [leo@dns1 ~]$ sudo cat /etc/named.conf
-//
-// named.conf
-//
-// Provided by Red Hat bind package to configure the ISC BIND named(8) DNS
-// server as a caching only nameserver (as a localhost DNS resolver only).
-//
-// See /usr/share/doc/bind*/sample/ for example named configuration files.
-//

 options {
         listen-on port 53 { any; };
         listen-on-v6 port 53 { any; };